1adrianb/2D-and-3D-face-alignment/README.md

 - [matplotlib](https://matplotlib.org/)
 - [dlib](https://pypi.python.org/pypi/dlib) (required for face detection, if no bbox are provided)

+Please note that dlib performs poorly for faces found in challenging poses or difficult lighting conditions and it's provided only as a simple demo.
+For optimal performance we recommend using other deeplearning based face detection methods.

 ## Setup

 Clone the github repository and install all the dependencies mentiones above.